Stress and Anxiety in Parents of Children With Additional Needs

 - Consider the perception that other siblings may have regarding all the time and effort that is dedicated to the deaf child and how to compensate for that.
 Avoid later resentments.

-- Remember, sometimes things are hard because raising children is hard, and it has nothing to do with the deafness or developmental issues.
+- Remember, sometimes things are hard because raising children is hard, and it has nothing to do with disability, impairment or developmental issues.

-- Consider going to a counsellor to be able to express and deal with your emotions, not because there is something wrong with you but as a form of emotional and mental maintenance.
+- Consider going to a counsellor to be able to express your feelings and frustations and to deal with your emotions.
+Not because there is something wrong with you, but as a form of emotional and mental maintenance.

 - Know that the time and effort that you put into doing the best you can in the early years pays high dividends later on.